-All the biochar treatments caused a significant decrease in soil Ni concentration in the MnOx fraction compared to the control, with the greatest reduction caused by the SM300 treatment at 52.6% (Table 4).
+All the biochar treatments caused a significant decrease in Ni content in the MnOx fraction compared to the control, with the greatest reduction caused by the SM300 treatment at 52.6% (Table 4).
 The lower temperature biochars were more effective than the higher temperature biochars in decreasing the Ni content in the MnOx fraction (Table 4).
-In agreement with the present study, Boostani et al. (2023c) observed that biochars produced from cow manure, municipal solid waste and licorice root pulp at a lower pyrolysis temperature (300 °C) decreased the soil Ni content in the MnOx fraction to a greater extent than those prepared at a higher temperature (600 °C).
+In agreement with the present study, Boostani et al. (2023c) observed that biochars produced from cow manure, municipal solid waste and licorice root pulp at a lower pyrolysis temperature (300 °C) decreased the Ni content in the MnOx fraction to a greater extent than those prepared at a higher temperature (600 °C).
 Hydrophobicity of biochar is decreased with increasing pyrolysis temperature (Kameyama et al., 2019).
-It is well known, at the same soil water content, the water content of soil pores treated with biochars produced at lower pyrolysis temperatures is higher due to lower absorption of water by the biochars.
+It is well known that, at the same soil water content, the water content of soil pores treated with biochars produced at lower pyrolysis temperatures is higher due to lower absorption of water by the biochars.
 Therefore, in soils with high soil pore water content and low oxygen conditions, the concentration of MnOx is decreased due to chemical reduction, while concomitantly, the Mn concentration in the exchangeable and water-soluble are increased (Sparrow and Uren, 2014).
-Furthermore, increasing the $S_1$ application levels from $S_0$ to $S_2$ significantly decreased the Ni content in the MnOx fraction by 17.6% (Table 4).
-Compared to the control which had the highest concentration of Ni in the MnOx fraction (11.58 mg Ni kg-1 soil). the greatest interactive effect in the reduction of this fraction was related to the combined SM300+S2 (2.98 mg Ni kg-1 soil) treatment by 3.8-fold (Table 4).
-The concentration of soil Ni bound to the AFeOx and CFeOx fractions was significantly increased by application of Si levels from S0 to S2 by 13.6% and 6.5%, respectively (Table 4).
+Furthermore, increasing the Si application levels from S0 to S2 significantly decreased the Ni content in the MnOx fraction by 17.6% (Table 4).
+Compared to the control, which had the highest concentration of Ni in the MnOx fraction (11.58 mg Ni kg-1 soil), the greatest interactive effect in the reduction of this fraction was related to the combined SM300+S2 (2.98 mg Ni kg-1 soil) treatment by 3.8-fold (Table 4).
+The concentration of Ni bound to the AFeOx and CFeOx fractions was significantly increased by application of Si levels from S0 to S2 by 13.6% and 6.5%, respectively (Table 4).
 Belton et al. (2012) demonstrated that exogenous silicon application resulted in the attachment of silicate to the surface of iron oxide in the form of a polymer.
 Following the complexation of ferrosilicon, a significant number of negatively charged functional groups, including silanol, were formed.
 These groups provided numerous adsorption sites for PTEs, ultimately reducing their bioavailability (Belton et al., 2012).
-In general, all the biochars caused a significant increase in soil Ni content in the form of CFeOx, and there were no significant differences among the SM500, RH300 and RH500 treatments (Table 4).
-However, only the RH500 treatment increased the soil Ni concentration in the AFeOx fraction compared to control (Table 4).
-Among all the biochars, only the SM300 resulted in a significant increase in the soil Ni concentration in the Res fraction compared to the control (Table 4).
-The application of Si levels also did not significantly affect on the Ni content in the Res fraction based on the main effects (Table 4).
+In general, all the biochars caused a significant increase in Ni content in the form of CFeOx, and there were no significant differences among the SM500, RH300 and RH500 treatments (Table 4).
+However, only the RH500 treatment increased the Ni concentration in the AFeOx fraction compared to control (Table 4).
+Among all the biochars, only the SM300 resulted in a significant increase in the Ni concentration in the Res fraction compared to the control (Table 4).
+The main (mean) effects of Si application showed that increasing the Si levels from S_0 to S_2 had no statistically significant effect on the Ni content in the Res fraction (Table 4).